 Share-secured loans use stock or other assets as collateral.
 Lenders hold the borrower’s shares or securities as loan collateral.
 Both share- and savings-secured loans help borrowers develop or repair credit.
 The collateral reduces the lender’s risk, increasing the borrower’s approval chances.
 Lenders forfeit the loan’s collateral if the borrower fails.

-What can be used as Collateral for a Secured Loan?
+What Can Be Used as Collateral for a Secured Loan?

 The borrower agrees with the lender to pledge an asset, known as collateral, as security if the borrower cannot repay the loan.
 Here are examples of popular forms of collateral used to secure a loan.

-- Personal Property.
+• Personal Property.
 Personal property includes automobiles, jewels, artwork, or other expensive objects that are readily marketable if required.

-- Bank Accounts.
+• Bank Accounts.
 The borrower utilizes the checking or savings account as collateral.

-- Bonds or Stock.
+• Bonds or Stock.
 Bonds and stocks are financial market securities.
 Both bonds and stocks are used to raise funds for companies and governments.

-- Business Assets.
+• Business Assets.
 Equipment, inventory, or accounts receivable are used as collateral for a loan by a business.

-What will happen to the collateral if the Lender is not paid in a Secured Loan?
+What Will Happen to the Collateral if the Lender Is Not Paid in a Secured Loan?

-Secured lenders have the legal power to repossess the collateral used to guarantee the loan if the borrower fails to repay the debt in full.
+Secured lenders have the legal power to repossess the collateral to guarantee the loan if the borrower fails to repay the debt in full.
 It allows the lender to liquidate the collateral and recoup any remaining loan balance.
 The lender must foreclose to sell the property and recoup the unpaid principal if the loan was secured by real estate.
 The borrower has the right to pay off any remaining balance on the loan even after the lender has repossessed the collateral.
 The collateral is returned to the borrower if the loan is repaid.

-What to do if the Borrower fails to pay the Secured Loan?
+What to Do if the Borrower Fails to Pay the Secured Loan?

 Borrowers in financial trouble contact lenders to negotiate repayment.
 Consider arranging a new payment plan or a temporary discount.
 Visit a financial advisor or credit counseling agency if the borrower and lender can’t agree.

-1. Contact the lender for a Secured Loan
+1. Contact the Lender for a Secured Loan

 Borrowers experiencing trouble making payments on a secured loan must contact the lender as soon as feasible.
 Lenders usually are reached through phone, email, or a dedicated website.
 The loan status is verified over the phone by asking for identification and bank details.